April 2022 Review

 Animal Death and Injury

-We are aware of at least six reports in March 2019 of animal cruelty and/or death involving a gun:
+We are aware of at least eleven reports in April 2022 of animal cruelty and/or death involving a gun, including:

 Sentences and Convictions

 We are aware of at least 51 reports in April 2022 of sentences and convictions for gun crime, including:

 - A 17-year-old youth has been jailed for nine years and eight months, with an extended three years on licence, after admitting conspiring to possess a firearm with intent to cause fear of violence, conspiring to commit arson being reckless as to whether life would be endangered and conspiracy to supply cannabis.
 While head of a group of teenage drug dealers in Liverpool, Merseyside, the youth became involved in a feud between two families, targeting their members and associates.
 The teenager and another male carried out two shootings with a Glock semi-automatic gun that resulted in the homes of innocent families being hit by bullets.
 The firearm has not been recovered.
 The youth also instructed others to carry out an arson attack that caused a mother and her children to flee their burning home.